Apply for the Postgraduate Diploma in Ophthalmic Basic Sciences (PGDipOphthBS)Apply Now

 Regulations for the Postgraduate Diploma in Ophthalmic Basic Sciences (PGDipOphthBS)

-(c) Every applicant shall be registered for medical practice in the country in which the programme is taught, or have an exemption from this requirement from the Dean of the Faculty of Medicine.
+- Every applicant shall be registered for medical practice in the country in which the programme is taught, or have an exemption from this requirement from the Pro-Vice-Chancellor (Health Sciences).

 The duration of the programme shall be one year of full-time study or its equivalent in part-time study.
 The programme must be completed within five years of admission.